DlrKrc/Breast-Cancer-Wisconsin-Classification/README.md

 Mitoses: 1 - 10

 Results and Comments:
+The accuracy value, indicating the ratio of correctly predicted observations to the total observations, resulting in 1 signifies that my model performed well.
 In my Breast Cancer dataset, we reached the conclusion that the "benign" class has more instances compared to the "malignant" class, with a total of 444 examples.
 When analyzing the data based on the given variables, we can make the interpretation that the more common cancer cell is benign.

 Statistically speaking, with a good accuracy rate, we can develop a prediction about the general characteristics of the dataset and the relationships between classes.
 Considering the number and values of variables, I believe that the diagnosis of malignant cancer cells could be better determined.